jalenpray/ticket-lifecycle/README.md

 <h2>My List of Prerequisites</h2>
-- Using Azure, we will create our virtual machine
+- Using Azure, we will create a virtual machine
+- Install the osTicket requirements
+- Install the osTicket itself
+- Install  MySQL
+- Install C++ Redistributal
+- Install HeidiSQL
+- Install Rewrite Module

 <h2>Installation Stages</h2>
 - To start our project, we must create a virtual machine in Azure with Windows 11 Pro and 4 VCPUS.